Lumpia in Philippines: A Complete Food Lover's Guide

 Vendor fries lumpia fresh to order or in small, continuous batches.

-Ensures the lumpia is hot, maximally crispy, and hasn't been sitting around, reducing risk of contamination and sogginess.
+Ensures the lumpia is hot, maximally crispy, and hasn't been sitting around, promoting optimal quality and freshness.

 -